Software Development Process at Cleveroad: How We Build Web and Mobile Apps

 Finally, the team prepares a product demo to let clients test the functionality implemented during the sprint.
 Before the demo, the QA engineer goes over all the features and performs smoke testing to make sure new functionality doesn't break the old.

 Product owners test demo for some time (for example, till the end of the working day).
 If they find any issues or bugs, they should list them.
 These issues are then added to the project backlog and fixed during the next sprint.

 - Software uploaded to the testing (stage) server

 At the end of each sprint, the team gathers for a retrospective.
 It goes after the clients accept the demo but prior to the next planning meeting.

 - How they're going to improve it in the next sprint

 Finally, let’s see how the release process goes.

-Once the team finishes all Sprints, QA starts the regression testing process.
-They run tests on all platforms and all features and, if requested, perform Stress testing.
+Once the team finishes all sprints, QA starts the regression testing.
+They run tests on all platforms and all features and, if requested, perform stress testing.
 That means they check how the software works under a heavy load to find its breaking points.